 Yes, the atmosphere strongly relies on us, Mamas.
 This is an idea that struck me as I read a Parent’s Review article by M.F.
 Jerrold:

 There are many important aspects of home-life from first training to highest education; but there is nothing in the way of direct teaching that will ever have so wide and lasting an effect as the atmosphere of home.
 And the gravest thought concerning this is that in this instance there is nothing to learn and nothing to teach: the atmosphere emanates from ourselves–literally is ourselves; our children live in it and breathe it, and what we are is thus incorporated into them.
 There is no pretense here or possibility of evasion; we may deceive ourselves: in the long run, we never deceive our children.
 The spirit of home lives, and, what is more, is accentuated in them.”
-Vol. 8, no 12, 1897.
+Volume 8, number 12, 1897.

 I hope this idea doesn’t fall on you like a weight.
-There is already so much pressure on moms today, but maybe the pressure is firmly pressed in the wrong place.
+There is already so much pressure on you today, but maybe the pressure is firmly pressed in the wrong place.
 Instead of worrying about what activities to keep our children busy with, maybe we should instead worry about creating a home atmosphere that they want to be in.
 Let’s ignore the pressure to fabricate a picture-perfect childhood for our children, and instead teach them responsibility and give them ideas that will inspire them to grow in maturity and love.

 If we want to teach our children to love Jesus, we fill our homes with hymns and prayer and Bible reading time.
 To teach children generosity, we drop change in the bucket and give without hesitation.
 For children to learn gentleness, we need to watch our tone and our reactions in situations that aren’t ideal.
 This learning atmosphere is created by how we go about our real lives, day in and day out.